nmbrodnax/ppol-670-nb775/visualization.md

 ## Activity

  1. Prepare one plot to provide your supervisor with insight on how state legislatures might interpret the SNAP data.
 Your plot must meet the following requirements: effective use of plot elements; appropriate titles and labels; effective use of color and contrast; meaningful measure and scale; and adherence to best practices for legibility.
+Email your plot to Prof Brodnax no later than 5:30 pm.

  2. Write a brief (one- to two-minute) comment that your supervisor can include weighing in on the debate between Senators Roberts and Stabenow over the treatment of SNAP in the Farm Bill.